VasilVerdouw/fe-spotitube/README.md

 This repository contains a front-end for the final programming assignment of the course OOSE-DEA at the [HAN University of Applied Sciences](https://www.han.nl/).

+**FORKED:** Made some minor changes to this version to support websockets at front-end level.
+This is just a proof of concept.

 ## Hosted version

 Local installation (see bottom of this file) of the Spotitube front-end (i.e. the client) is not recommended due to outdated dependencies.
 Therefore, use the web-based version found here: